qrtl/rpl-custom/account_invoice_comment_template_ext/readme/DESCRIPTION.rst

 This module does the following:

-* Change "Bottom Comments" to "Staff Memo"
+* Change the string "Bottom Comments" to "Staff Memo"